 The carpenter bee hollows out wood to create nests called galleries.
 The carpenter bee does not live in the nest but stays in the nest to rear their young.
 The nest opening is a perfect half-inch circle.
 The nest itself may extend anywhere from four (4) inches (for a new nest with one bee) to 10 feet (for older nests with several bees).
 Carpenter bees generally nest in weathered or unpainted wood.
 They lay their eggs in the nest and seal them with a chewed wood pulp plug.
 The bees then emerge from the hole in the Spring.

 If any past or present termite activity is discovered, it is very important to know whether it is still active, was it treated, and was the damaged wood repaired or replaced.
 In addition, it is important to know if that work was done correctly.
 These are some of the questions that only can be answered with a Certified Termite Inspector who comes to you with a strong carpentry background, which is exactly who you get with a termite inspection from GeoInspections.

 We would be more than happy to discuss any potential termite problems, questions, or concerns that you might have.
 My Termite License Number is N6847, which is maintained and regulated by the Missouri Department of Agriculture Department.
-In addition to our professional and experienced KC home inspection services, we are proud to also specialize in and offer termite inspection in Kansas City, Lee’s Summit and the KC metro.
+In addition to our professional and experienced KC home inspection services, we are proud to also specialize in and offer termite inspection in Kansas City, Lee’s Summit, MO and the KC metro.